Finding and Replacing Codes and Styles

 In order to find and replace DBT codes or styles, you must switch the DBT editor window to "Coded View."
 In this mode, DBT codes appear between square brackets and DBT styles appear between angle brackets.
-The shortcut to go into (and out of) Coded View is Alt + F3.
+The shortcut to enter and exit Coded View is Alt + F3.

 Imagine your editor window holds the following text.